effeffe/rootana/manalyzer/README.md

 different runs.

-To correctly manage the lifetime (creation and destructions) of all data objects, the anlayzer uses "run objects".
+To correctly manage the lifetime (creation and destructions) of all data objects, the analyzer uses "run objects".

 A "run object" holds all the data (histograms, canvases, c++ structures, etc) for the run currently being processed. these data are created when the run starts, and are destroyed when the run ends, encouraging a coding style